Franklin Wills Hancock Jr.: Congress

 Hancock with Vice President John Nance Garner in 1939.

 He was elected as a Democrat to the 71st U.S. Congress, filling the vacancy caused by the death of Charles M. Stedman.
 In a separate election on the same day, he was elected to the 72nd U.S. Congress.
 He was subsequently reelected to the three succeeding sessions of Congress, serving from November 4, 1930, to January 3, 1939.
 Hancock did not seek renomination in 1938 but was an unsuccessful candidate for the Democratic nomination for U.S. Senator that same year.

-In 1938, Hancock was recruited by President Franklin D. Roosevelt to challenge incumbent Democratic Senator Robert R. Reynolds in the Democratic primary.
+In 1938, Hancock was recruited by President Franklin D. Roosevelt to challenge incumbent Democratic senator Robert R. Reynolds in the Democratic primary.
 Hancock was unsuccessful, losing by a fairly wide margin.

 While a member of Congress in the 1930s, Hancock supported passage of the Bankhead-Jones Farm Tenant Act, which provided low-interest loans to share-croppers and tenant farmers.
 The administration of these rural relief programs was located in the Farm Security Administration, which he would later be appointed to lead.

 Later career

 Congressman Frank Hancock at the White House with his children during the FDR Administration.

 He later served in several posts in the Roosevelt administration.
 He was a member of the Federal Home Loan Bank Board from January 4, 1939, to April 24, 1942, and was appointed special representative of the Reconstruction Finance Corporation, serving until June 1943.
 He was also the administrator of the Farm Security Administration from November 1943 to November 1945.
-He was president of the Commodity Credit Corporation from December 1944 to August 1945, when he resumed the general practice of law at Oxford, N.C.
+He was president of the Commodity Credit Corporation from December 1944 to August 1945, when he resumed the general practice of law at Oxford, North Carolina.
 He was elected judge of Granville County Recorder's Court in 1950 and 1952.

 Death

-Frank W. Hancock, Jr. died in Oxford, N.C.
-On January 23, 1969.
+Frank W. Hancock Jr. died in Oxford, North Carolina, on January 23, 1969.
 His remains are interred in Elmwood Cemetery.

 Family

 Hancock was married to Lucy Landis Hancock.
 The two had seven children, including Franklin W. Hancock III, who was a longtime member of the North Carolina legislature.
 F.W.
 Hancock III's granddaughter, Mary Wills Bode, was elected to the North Carolina Senate in 2022.

 F.W.
-Hancock, Jr.’s grandson, Richard Hancock Moore, served two terms as North Carolina State Treasurer (2001–2009) and was a candidate for Governor in 2008, but lost the Democratic primary to Bev Perdue.
+Hancock Jr.’s grandson, Richard Hancock Moore, served two terms as North Carolina State Treasurer (2001–2009) and was a candidate for Governor in 2008, but lost the Democratic primary to Bev Perdue.